The childhood of a creator

 I had other hobbies.
 At the boarding school, to integrate, we were sponsored by a large final year, with whom I discovered the film club and astronomy.
 The teachers were also very involved in our care, especially in physical education where our breathing difficulties were filled by sport.
 I always have a great pleasure in cycling.

 From the 6th in the French class there was, in addition to the teacher, a painting by Paul Klee called "castle".
-This work that I contemplated for long hours will be significant in my journey and will inspire my future creations.
+This work that I contemplated for long hours will be striking in my career and will inspire my future creations.
 This fascinating memory is still as present in me after so many years.